 Meet the real Medellín

-Explore Medellín to discover the most important social, cultural, and economic developments in the city.
+Have you heard of Medellín's transformation?
+Join us to explore where and how this change is happening Medellín.
+You'll discover the most important social, cultural, and economic developments in the city.

 Every Thursday at 2pm.
 40.000COP,